15 Professional Email Subject Line Ideas

 creative subject lines

-Admit it, you want to know how to get a better car, no matter where you are, don’t you?
-People love this kind of thing, and your job as a creator of excellent email campaigns is to give them exactly what they want.
+Admit it; you want to know how to get a better car, no matter where you are, right?
+People love this thing, and your job as a creator of excellent email campaigns is to give them exactly what they want.

-Curiosity doesn’t only work when you’re selling a product or service – have a look at this excellent example from charity UNICEF.
+Curiosity doesn’t only work when selling a product or service – look at this excellent example from the charity UNICEF.

 good subject line email

-The prominence of the statement “water is opportunity”, and the call to action of “see what happened next” are prime examples of powerful words to use in email subject lines, and how the layout can really make a difference.
-Calls to action should never be underestimated either.
+The prominence of the statement “water is an opportunity” and the call to action of “see what happened next” are prime examples of powerful words to use in great email subject lines and how the layout can make a difference.
+Calls to action should never be underestimated, either.

 4. Fear of Missing Out

 Fear of missing out, or FOMO, is tied in with curiosity, with a leaning towards urgency.
-Generally, if there’s a sense of urgency, your subscribers will want to make sure they take advantage of your offer or invitation.
-Again, this is one to use sparingly, as “Last Chance!” email subject lines every week or so will soon start to look old.
+Generally, if there’s a sense of urgency, your subscribers want to ensure they take advantage of your offer or invitation.
+Again, this is one to use sparingly, as the “Last Chance!” email subject lines every week or so will soon start to look old.

 creative email marketing

-Perhaps surprisingly, the word “urgent” can put people off, while a general sense of urgency trends to draw them in.
+Perhaps surprisingly, the word “urgent” can put people off, while a general sense of urgency tends to draw them in.
 Some other examples of professional email subject lines along this theme include:

 • It’s Your Last Chance to X